21lakshh/Multi-threaded-Web-Server/README.md

 - **Multithreading**: Handling multiple client requests simultaneously using threads.
 - **Thread Pooling**: Efficiently managing threads using a thread pool.
 - **Socket Programming**: Managing low-level network communication between server and client.
+  ➤ A **socket** is like a communication endpoint for sending and receiving data between computers over a network (like the internet or your local network).
 - **Basic HTTP Protocol**: Serving static content in response to HTTP requests.

 ---